 The development process will see significant investment in the local economy, creating jobs in construction and supply chain.
-It is anticipated that the store will create up to 30 jobs for local residents.
+It is anticipated that the store will create 40 jobs for local residents.
 Once operational, the affordable retail model offered by Lidl will create benefits for local consumers too.